Interview with Schunder László, a HEMAist from Győr

 – organize a minimum of 1 event each year.
 HEMA is not a professional community.
 It can live only if all of us give in something not just take out from the common basket.
 No matter what, but put something in it.

-– go as many competitions as I can.
+– go to as many competitions as I can.
 Because I am over 40 I do not expect any miracle but fighting hard is fun.”

 9. Could you tell us about your book?

 “Which one? 🙂 I guess you talk about my saber fencing book, the “Art of the Borderland” ( http://vegek.blogspot.com/) The book is a martial/visual art book.
-The main goal was to show the possible way of saber fencing in the XVI-XVII era but not only the technique but the feelings, the weapons, the vibe of this bloody era.
+The main goal was to show the possible way of saber fencing in the XVI-XVII era but not only the technique but the feelings, the weapons, and the vibe of this bloody era.
 I try to reconstruct the usage of the saber.
 Two of my friends, Norbert Papp painter, and Attila Ferenczi photographer create the beautiful scenery of the album.
-The book itself meant to be a full textbook.
-You can study the saber fencing from the very basic to the combined techniques.
+The book itself is meant to be a full textbook.
+You can study saber fencing from the very basic to the combined techniques.
 Of course, because of the lack of written sources, this is only a possible way of the usage of the saber, not the irrefutable truth.”

 10. Who are your favorite fencers from Hungarian history?

 “If you mean warrior, then Kinizsi.
 He never lost any battles.
 If you mean fencer, then Fuch Jenő.
 He won 4 Olympic medals despite the fact that practically the entire Hungarian fencing society was against him.”